So You Want to Go to Cannes for the Film Festival. Here's What You Need to Know.

 Every May, a small resort city on the French Riviera becomes the most watched piece of real estate on the planet.
 The Cannes Film Festival is not just a film festival.
 It is the film festival.
 The one that every director dreams of, every distributor hustles toward, and every cinematic traveler puts at the top of their list at least once in their life.
 The 79th edition runs May 12 through May 23, 2026, and if you have ever thought about making the trip, this is the year to stop thinking and start booking.

 Before you go, there are some things worth knowing.
 The festival is larger, stranger, more electric, and more accessible than most people assume.
-Here is your honest guide to what it actually is, and how to make the most of it.
+Here is your honest guide to what it actually is, how to find a place to sleep and a proper meal, what to do between screenings, and how to make the most of the extraordinary stretch of coast surrounding it.

 It Was Born Out of Protest.